Broadcaster Mound of Space

 Broadcaster Mound of Space I Dolmen Megalithic Year 2,800 BC

 During the January of 2007, the construction works of a secondary pipe of the water distribution mains in Segarra-Garrigues system, caused an unexpected appearance of archaeological ruins from an ancient construction for 4.800 years in Seró (Artesa de Segre, Lleida).
 The most important point of this discovery was the megalithic nature of sandstone slabs and specially the accuracy of geometrical decoration sculpted.
 Stones with soft relief that, at the same time, were parts of ancient statues reused from a previous sculptural monument.
-Two patches that are not in use and next to the scales square, is the place where is projected and built an small cultural building with different type of uses and spaces.
+Two patches that are not in use and next to the scales square, is the place where small cultural building with different type of uses and spaces was built.

-A construction projected with local materials that, at the same time, is the topography to beat the drop of one floor between square and patches.
-A succession of mild ramps with soft and elastic limits made of corrugated steel that suggests different paths and covers the different conditions of the public spaced projected. clay and humus platform between the square and the prepirinenc horizon, cliff plane as a viewpoint on the fourth of steles where we can see the archaeological ruins... a corner space looking to west orientation with winter sun and vegetation cover during the summer, some banks recycling the stones of one of orchards and different carpets of floors alternating the use of materials such as clay, iron, topsoil, granite gravel, the shadows of two hack-berry recovered... and the memory of the old orchard with the spontaneous regrowth of chard.
-In the inside, the space of the wine offers the product of the local cooperatives, and at the same time is the village bar.
+A construction project with local materials is topography of one floor between square and patches.
+A succession of mild ramps with soft and elastic limits made of corrugated steel, suggests different paths that cover different conditions of the public space project.
+Clay and humus platforms between the square, the horizon and the cliff planes are viewpoints where one can see the archaeological ruins.
+The corner space looks to the west orientation with winter sun and vegetation cover during the summer.
+Some banks recycling the stones of orchards and different carpets of floors alternate the use of materials such as, clay, iron, top-soil and granite gravel.
+The shadows of two hack-berry's recovered, and memory of the old orchard with the spontaneous regrowth of chard in the inside space, the wine offers a product to local cooperatives and at the same time is the village bar.